 - platform: state

-entity_id: device_tracker.jimmy
+entity_id: device_tracker.qopyeeku_phil

 from: 'not_home'